arles2464/ArchTitus/README.md

 ---
 ## Create Arch ISO or Use Image

-Download ArchISO from <https://archlinux.org/download/> and put on a USB drive with Ventoy or Etcher
+Download ArchISO from <https://archlinux.org/download/> and put on a USB drive with Ventoy, Etcher, or Rufus.

-If you don't want to build using this script I did create an image @ <https://www.christitus.com/arch-titus>

 ## Boot Arch ISO